 2. Be careful with email formatting

 Another essential factor that can help boost the click-through rate is setting the right format for your emails.
-Many times, prospects leave letters unread if they find the format not easy on the eyes.
+Many times, prospects leave emails unread if they find the format not easy on the eyes.
 Therefore, we suggest ways to fix it:

 - Don’t hide key details in images.
 In case they are blocked by default, it may hurt your email accessibility.
 Your targeted prospect will miss out on essential information and won’t click your link.